 The callback procedure is called when the user changes the text in the text field or presses the Enter key (and Enter is not handled by the text field’s frame or dialog; see on-traverse-char in top-level-window<%>).
 If the user presses Enter, the type of event passed to the callback is 'text-field-enter, otherwise it is 'text-field.

-If init-value is not "", the minimum width of the text item is made wide enough to show init-value.
+If init-value is not "", the graphical minimum size for the text item is made wide enough to show init-value.
 Otherwise, a built-in default width is selected.
-For a text field in single-line mode, the minimum height is set to show one line and only the control’s width is stretchable.
-For a multiple-line text field, the minimum height shows three lines of text and is stretchable in both directions.
+For a text field in single-line mode, the graphical minimum size is set to show one line, and only the control’s width is stretchable by default.
+For a multiple-line text field, the graphical minimum size shows three lines of text, and it is stretchable in both directions by default.

 The style must contain exactly one of 'single or 'multiple; the former specifies a single-line field and the latter specifies a multiple-line field.
 The 'hscroll style applies only to multiple-line fields; when 'hscroll is specified, the field has a horizontal scrollbar and autowrapping is disabled; otherwise, the field has no horizontal scrollbar and autowrapping is enabled.
 A multiple-line text field always has a vertical scrollbar.
 The 'password style indicates that the field should draw each character of its content using a generic symbol instead of the actual character.
 If style includes 'vertical-label, then the text field is created with a label above the control; if style does not include 'vertical-label (and optionally includes 'horizontal-label), then the label is created to the left of the text field.
 If style includes 'deleted, then the text field is created as hidden, and it does not affect its parent’s geometry; the text field can be made active later by calling parent’s add-child method..